Inside the Memory Engine of AI Agents

 The “Lost in the Middle” phenomenon is a documented reality: models are significantly better at retrieving information from the very beginning or the very end of their context than from the middle.
 In a long Vibe Coding session, the “middle” is where your core business logic lives.
 When an agent forgets the middle, the vibe breaks.

 A true Memory Engine isn’t just a database; it’s a multi-layered system designed to mimic human cognitive patterns.
-In the Todyle/Cody Master ecosystem, we categorize memory into four distinct layers:
+In the Todyle/Cody Master ecosystem, we categorize memory into five distinct layers, culminating in a “Dual-Brain” architecture:

 This is the raw conversation history.
 It’s what you see in the chat window.
 It is volatile and high-resolution.
 Every character, every tool call, and every error message lives here.